scripting/Scripting-News/READMEx.md

 Let's see if this works! :-)

+#### Observations

+Obviously I'm going to want an outliner.
+I'm using Medium-Editor to try to create something generic first.
+I wish everyone loved outliners as much as I do.

 #### Todo list

 *   A link from the editor to the page in the repo.
 *   Make the toolbar contents customizable through settings.
-*   Obviously I'm going to want an outliner.
-I'm using Medium-Editor to try to create something generic first.
-I wish everyone loved outliners as much as I do.

 #### Done list